How to Make Plywood Slippery

 2. Do not use any products on your plywood that are not intended for use on wood surfaces.

 3. Do not allow any products to come into contact with your skin or eyes.
 If contact occurs, flush the area with water immediately and seek medical attention if necessary.
+4. Always follow the instructions and safety precautions provided by the manufacturer when using any product on your plywood.

 Wear Gloves and a Mask